Not sure if Uptown Cheapskate is right for you?

 Potential Mitigations

-- Asking current franchisees about their direct experiences and the quality of support from the management team can provide valuable insight.
+- Inquiring with current franchisees about their direct interactions and satisfaction with the leadership team can provide useful context.

 Private Equity Ownership